-- Anything you post to Facebook or social media could be used against you in your Georgia personal injury case.
+- It’s important to be careful about what you say on social media after a car accident.
+Anything you post could be used against you in your Georgia personal injury case.

-- Even innocent postings, saying things like “I’m fine mom…” to reassure your relatives and friends can hurt your case.
+- Even innocent postings, saying things like “I’m fine, …” to reassure your relatives and friends can hurt your case.

 Should I Talk About My Car Accident on Social Media?

 Many of us use social media accounts to stay connected to friends, family members and others we know.
 This allows us to remain in touch and keep people informed about what is happening in our lives.

 You may be tempted to take to social media after an accident to share your experience and describe your injuries to others.
 But when you are involved in a car accident, it is crucial that you refrain from commenting, messaging, or posting pictures associate to your accident in any way.